leeboardtools/mimon/UIDesignNotes.md

     - Reminders Editor
         - Remove border around 'Deposit'/'Withdrawal' control.
+        - Add memo for transaction template?

     - Reminders List
         - Clicking enabled button does nothing.
         - Add Apply now command.
+        - Next Due dates are not right for new reminders, they're past due.
+        - Next Due date not appearing if repeat from end of month

 - Menus